 What Is the Red Zone?

-It’s a term commonly used to describe a time period in the fall semester when students are statistically more at risk for sexual assault.
-You are in the national Red Zone now—the start of school until Thanksgiving break.
-We want you to think about the now and the future.
-Consider your own activities, traditions, and events—red zones can be unique to your social group and may take place at different times of the academic year, depending on your social patterns.
+The Red Zone is a term used to describe a time period in the fall semester when students are statistically more at risk for sexual assault.
+You are in the Red Zone, which lasts from the start of school until Thanksgiving break.

 Know the Facts